Pancreatic Ductal Adenocarcinoma

 Offers Telehealth

 I enjoy traveling, dancing and food.
 Dr. Shroff is rated as an Elite provider by MediFind in the treatment of Pancreatic Ductal Adenocarcinoma.
-Her top areas of expertise are Cholangiocarcinoma (Bile Duct Cancer), Pancreatic Cancer, Gallbladder Cancer, Pancreaticoduodenectomy, and Pancreatectomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Cholangiocarcinoma (Bile Duct Cancer), Pancreatic Cancer, Pancreatic Ductal Adenocarcinoma, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Shroff is board certified in American Board Of Internal Medicine/Medical Oncology.
+Dr. Shroff is currently accepting new patients.

 What are the latest Pancreatic Ductal Adenocarcinoma Clinical Trials?